nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed Ingredient List.
 * `INGREDIENT` can take in an optional `Quantity` e.g. `i/Tomato -2 whole`.
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
 `QUANTITY` is separated with a mandatory space before `-`.
-After the dash, it only accepts alphanumeric characters, a single forward slash to represent fractions or a single full stop to represent decimal numbers.
+After the dash, it accepts quantity in the format of -NUMBER STRING e.g. `-54.0 kilograms` or STRING e.g. `-a pinch`.
+NUMBER only accept up to 10 digits, including a single forward slash to represent fractions or a single full stop to represent decimal numbers.
+STRING accepts alphabets.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-`QUANTITY` should be a number greater than 0 and is only accurate up to 45 decimal places, but Wishful Shrinking can save numbers longer than that if they are greater than 0.
+`QUANTITY` should be a number greater than 0.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
 Multiple ingredients are separated by a `,`.